pedrh77/pedrh77/README.md

 I'm Pedro Santos and I'm learning the art of programming.

-⚡ I’m currently learning: Javascript and Mysql.
+⚡ I’m currently learning: Javascript and Sql.

-🔭 I intend to learn: C# and React Native.
+🔭 I intend to learn: Java and React Native.

 ---
 **Coming soon with Repositories and Projects...!!**